skycatminepokie/nucleoid-creator-tools/README.md

 When selecting a region with the _Add Region_ item, you can additionally change the selection mode by sneaking & right clicking.
 This cycles through 3 modes:
   - offset mode: the highlighted block is the block you are looking at, offset by the side you are looking at it from (like placing a block)
-  - exact mode: the highlighted block is the exact block your are looking at (like breaking a block)
+  - exact mode: the highlighted block is the exact block you are looking at (like breaking a block)
   - at feet mode: the highlighted block is the block at your feet

 #### Useful region commands